mahes-a/2023/Azure Cognitive Service/Language/Enterprisechatbotorchestrationworkflow.md

                       "confidenceScore": 1,

-- We add a branch switch condition based on the top intent from Orchestration workflow result json , The condition to retrieve is
+- We add a branch switch condition based on the top intent from Orchestration workflow result Json , The condition to retrieve is

-  =turn.cluapiresponse.content.result.prediction.topIntent
+  =turn.cluAPIresponse.content.result.prediction.topIntent

   <img width="536" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/bc64b7f4-d160-4541-a616-ef05280cd165">